 - Update and relaunch the content

-- Make sure on-page is optimised for the exact keyword
+- Make sure on-page is optimized for the exact keyword

-We’ll be conducting a quick, manual audit on the site’s link profile to look for any obvious issues.
+Next, we’ll be using Ahrefs to conduct a quick, manual audit on the site’s link profile.

 This is good news from an SEO perspective as branded links help to build trust.

-If you were to see a large number of keyword anchors in here, then that is something you may have to take a closer look at.
+If you were to see a large number of keyword-rich or spammy anchors in here, then that is something you may have to take a closer look at.

 We’ll click on “DR” to reverse the order of the report and put the lowest quality links at the top.

-Site Explorer > Enter domain > Explore > Backlink profile > Referring domains > Sort by DR (lowest first)
+Site Explorer > enter domain > Backlink profile > Referring domains > Sort by DR (lowest first).

-If anything looks suspicious you can simply click on the number under the “Backlinks” column, then click-through to the linking URL to take a look.
+If anything looks suspicious, click on the number under the Backlinks column, then click-through to the linking URL to take a look.

 You can spend time going through this in more detail when you conduct a full audit.

-Also look out for obvious signs of ‘SEOing’ (it’s a word ok!).
-For example lots of directory links, or links from multiple forum profiles.
+Also look out for obvious signs of ‘SEOing’ (it’s a word, ok!).

 Check out our guide to finding bad links for more on what to look out for.